– updated

 The Apollo 11 lunar landing module Eagle, with astronauts Neil Armstrong and Buzz Aldrin aboard, is photographed above the moon by crewmate Michael Collins on the Columbia command module during rendezvous operations on July 21, 1969.

-July 20, 1969, 20:17:40 UTC, Neil Armstrong and Buzz Aldrin are the first to land on Earth’s moon (photo by crewmate Michael Collins, read more at Space.com)
+July 20, 1969, 20:17:40 UTC, Neil Armstrong and Buzz Aldrin are the first to land on the moon (photo by crewmate Michael Collins, read more at Space.com)

-First option: Setting new Date by individual date and time parameters
+First option: Defining new Date by individual date and time parameters

-A date can be set by passing individual number parameters.
+A date can be defined by passing individual number parameters.
 Besides year and month index, they’re all optional.

 Two things to note:

-2. About time, if time is omitted, the time will be midnight device local timezone.
+2. if time is omitted, time will be midnight device local timezone

 new Date("1969-06-20") – i.e. datestring as parameter – might seem to give the same result as number parameters, but when you only pass a date it will set it to midnight UTC time, then the host environment adds the local timezone offset.